edinburghhacklab/hacklab-training/syllabuses/Workshop/CNC Router/risk-assessment.md

 ### Who may be harmed & how

-The machine may get damaged.
 User, bystander -- trapped objects may become airborne.
 Improper attempts to resolve the problem can lead to body parts or clothes getting trapped.

+The machine may get damaged, which could make it less safe for other users.

 ### Control measures